Get Paid to Write — Top 17 Sites Plus Proven Freelance Strategies

 To narrow that down ever so slightly, the website is broken into several topics: bizarre, entertainment, general knowledge, lifestyle, science, society and more.
 Your articles should roughly pertain to those areas.

 Note: Listverse will only pay freelance writers via PayPal.

 Pay: $100 per list post

 Categories/Topics: Bizarre, entertainment, general knowledge, lifestyle, science, society and more

 To understand what type of articles Narratively publishes, look no further than its tagline: “Human stories, boldly told.”
 All sections of the website are open to submissions.
 Just be sure that your story is longform, gripping and has strong narrative elements.

 For an in-depth breakdown of the different sections and story types, read Narratively’s submission guidelines.
+The site has recently updated its guidelines for individual sections like Overlooked True Crime, Hidden History, Unexpected Family Business and others.
 You’ll need a Submittable account to send in your draft.

 Pay: $300 to $400 per article